 If you like to spend your days cuddling a furry friend or taking a stroll, pet sitting or hosting and dog walking are the perfect opportunities to earn some extra cash.
 Get some sun while getting paid to take a friendly dog for a walk around a gorgeous park, or sit back and relax while you look after someone else’s pets without the long-term commitment of having your own.

 Make a difference in someone’s day at the same time as earning some extra cash.
-Support work is a rewarding opportunity, ranging from social support to domestic duties, the choice is yours.
+Support work, nannying, and babysitting are rewarding opportunities, ranging in duties, the choice is yours.

 Become an independent support worker on Mabel.
 The company allows you to choose your clients, the type of service and the hours you want to work.
 Carers can offer services such as support work, domestic support, personal care, and more.
 Mabel offers a 10 per cent service fee and allows you to set your own rates depending on services and experience.